jamesderlin/dart_resource_importer/README.md

 # resource_importer

-Imports resource files as literals in Dart code.
+Imports resource files as string or binary literals in Dart code.

 ## What?